maxspevack/fishwrap/README.md

 *   **`demo/`**: The "Vanilla" reference implementation.
 A clean slate for you to build on.
 *   **`daily_clamour/`**: An example production instance (The Daily Clamour).

+## 🔮 Contributing & Roadmap

+We are actively improving Fishwrap.
+Current focus areas include:

+*   **📄 PDF Generation:** The PDF renderer is currently disabled.
+We plan to re-enable it with full support for the new Theming engine, allowing for "Print Editions" of your custom paper.
+*   **📱 Advanced Mobile:** While the grid is responsive, we want to add features like collapsible sections and "List View" toggles for phone users.
+*   **🎨 Theme Gallery:** We aim to create more reference themes (e.g., "Dark Mode Terminal", "Modern Magazine") to showcase the engine's flexibility.

 ## 📜 License
 BSD 3-Clause.